 It was our field, our domain, but at the same time, we shared it with so many others.
 Very rarely would you be playing as yourself.
 You would step into the box and become Garry Sheffield, field a grounder at first like Nomar, make a leaping catch at the wall like Griffey or close out a game like Billy Wagner.
 These, of course, are the good days.
-Sometimes you hit like Brad Ausmus, field like Chuck Knoblauch and close games out like the late, great Rod Beck.
-You were a star or a bum, there was no in between.
+Sometimes you hit like Brad Ausmus, fielded like Chuck Knoblauch and closed games out like the late, great Rod Beck.
+You were a star or a bum, there was no in-between.

 There was one player, however, who was off limits.
 We all knew you couldn’t be him.
 He was too good, too smart, too dominant.
 He was not a player you could jump into, he was a player you had to become.
 You couldn’t be him because there was only one Roy Halladay.

-Roy “Doc” Halladay was frightening.
-He was electric yet somehow lights out.
-The guy was unhittable.
-Roy Halladay was the kind of player who deepens your understanding of the game, all the while shaking what you thought you knew about pitching.
+Roy “Doc” Halladay was frightening and electric, yet somehow lights out.
+The guy was un-hittable.
+Halladay was the kind of player who deepens your understanding of the game, all the while shaking what you thought you knew about pitching.